ImtiazVision/Java/Notes.md

 1. SuperClass (Mother/ Base Class): This class permits non-private members of one class to be reused by another.

 2. SubClass (Child/ Derived Class): This class inherits from the superclass.
 A child class shares all of the mother class's non-private attributes.
+All non-private members of a child class are defined in the child class.
+All non-private members of a child class are defined in the mother class.